iamkaith/searchview/README.md

                 Wanna start another activity instead?
 Go for it.
                 This is a boilerplate if you want to use the text string in the item as data to be passed to another Activity of your choice.
                 In my example I open another Activity that says "Hi" + string value of the list item.

+                The method underneath is a wrapper for my own Intent + startActivity combo taking a string as a parameter.
                 */
                 launchNewActivity(adapterView.getItemAtPosition(i).toString());
             }